School Teacher

 Second, what kind of schooling did you get when you decided to become a teacher?
 I'm assuming you took whichever test your state required of you to teach, but what did you focus on in college/grad school?

-Asked by Osirius about 12 years ago
+Asked by Osirius over 12 years ago

 Well, you are welcome!
 Thanks for the kind words.
 My undergraduate degrees were in American History (19th century focus) and American Civilization (not pluralized! with a focus on the youth experience in America).
 As an undergrad I took and TA'd a bunch of ed courses including the history of American Education, etc. My college did not have minors.
 I also worked in schools and camps and did whatever I could to understand the adolescent world.
 A bit messy and stinky at times, but worth it.
 I then went to Harvard and got a Masters in Education in Teaching & Learning with a focus on secondary social studies.
 It was a one-year masters program that included observation and student teaching.
 I was certified in MA and then went to teach in CA. Many states have reciprocity so your certification transfers (but you often have to take a few more tests).
 Now, I went the spendy route.
 Many colleges also have programs that allow you to get certified as an undergrad in 4 or 5 years.
 And many non-Harvard programs are ROCKING teacher training.
 And elementary ed is a major in many schools.
 I wanted a strong background in history before I got my training to teach because it drives me batty when people claim teachers don't know their stuff.
 Funny thing?
 I went on to teach World History.
 But a historian is a historian is a historian.
 Do it!
 The country needs good teachers!